baaatli/rfid-door-lock/README.md

 This one works on 13.56 MHz but RFID has a couple of other frequencies like 125 kHz as well which will not work with this module, make sure you have tag of 13.56 MHz only.
 I have implemented Arduino power saving which increases battery life to a great extent.
 The sleep power consumption is close to 4 mA and in active mode it is around 15 mA at 3.3V.

+There are 2 versions of the file, the minimal version uses simplest code for least time awake and has tag id hard coded.
+The trial code has several additional features to add and delete tags.

 Here's a link to article: https://medium.com/@vardhann/arduino-rfid-door-lock-but-better-a6d2329b2dcc